 The City of Barrie is committed to reconciliation and ensuring the tragic history and ongoing legacy of residential schools are never forgotten.

 To recognize and commemorate this day, the City supports events that promote education and awareness to staff and community members leading up to and on, in collaboration with the Barrie Area Native Advisory Circle (BANAC), the Barrie Native Friendship Centre (BNFC), and the Mamaway Wiidokdaadwin Primary Care Team.

-Resources and opportunities for learning provided to City staff include the opportunity for staff to wear orange on September 30, workshops and cultural competency training to enhance cultural awareness of Indigenous peoples, and other educational resources.
+Resources and opportunities for learning provided to City staff include the opportunity for staff to wear orange, workshops and cultural competency training to enhance cultural awareness of Indigenous peoples, and other educational resources.

 National Day for Truth and Reconciliation Events are planned in partnership with: